PrioritySoftware/PrioritySoftware.github.io/_tutorial/index.md

 `saveRow` accepts a single parameter which applies only to sub-forms.
 It indicates whether to exit the sub-form automatically after saving and should be used when your application always closes the form after saving.

-> Note: The API also includes an `undo` function for when you need to tell Priority (before saving a row) to revert all changes that was made to the row.
+> Note: The API also includes an `undo` function for when you need to tell Priority (before saving a row) to revert all changes that were made to the row.

 <a name="Opening_Choose_Lists"></a>
 ### Opening Choose Lists